Social utility efficiency: History

 Where $E$ is the expected social utility of the given candidate, $n$ is the number of voters, and $m$ is the number of candidates.
 He used a random society (impartial culture) model to analytically calculate the effectiveness of FPTP, two Approval variants, and Borda, as the number of voters approaches infinity.

 It was given the name "social utility efficiency" and extended to the more realistic spatial model of voting by Samuel Merrill III in the 1980s, calculated statistically from random samples, with 25–201 voters and 2–10 candidates.
 This analysis included FPTP, Runoff, IRV, Coombs, Approval, Black, and Borda (in increasing order of efficiency).
 (Merrill's model normalizes individual voter utility before finding the utility winner, while Weber's does not, so that Merrill considers all 2-candidate voting systems to have an SUE of 100%, decreasing with more candidates, while Weber considers them to have an effectiveness of $\sqrt{2/3}$ = 81.6%, with some systems increasing with more candidates.)

+In 2017, Jameson Quinn studied SUE under the name "voter satisfaction efficiency", using more complex and arguably more realistic parameters, examining a wider variety of scenarios and using a hierarchical cluster model of voter behavior.
+He found the best performers to be ranked pairs, STAR voting, and score voting, depending on the scenario tested.

+Related metrics

+A similar metric, referred to as "Bayesian regret", measures the same property, but inverted.
+They are related by the formula: